-All Honours Supervisor/Student Agreements must be signed and submitted with the Honours Applicationtion no later than May 15.
+All Honours Supervisor/Student Agreements must be signed and submitted to the Chair of the Honours Committee no later than May 15.
 Students who have not secured a faculty supervisor by May 15 will not be accepted into the Honours Program.